RepoData/RepoData/README.md

 # Status

-As of March 1, 2019, all 50 states available, as well as Washington DC.
+As of March 1, 2019, all 50 states are now available, as well as Washington DC.

 # Funding Source

 This project was supported by a Society of American Archivists Foundation grant awarded in 2017.
+Data processing was completed on March 1, 2019.

 # Additional Acknowledgements